vufind-org/vufindcode/README.md

 Introduction
 ------------
-VuFindCode contains a simple class for dealing with ISBN codes.
-This is part of the VuFind project (http://vufind.org) but may be useful for any software dealing with books.
+VuFindCode contains simple classes for dealing with EAN, ISBN and ISMN codes.
+This is part of the VuFind project (http://vufind.org) but may be useful for any software dealing with published books and/or music.

 Installation